 As with any industry, there is always an evolving set of myths that if repeated often enough, become reality.
 And this is certainly true for marketing.
 These marketing myths simply become excuses for why small businesses may not have a consistent marketing effort.
 But having a solid marketing strategy is important to being successful.

-Small businesses have many opportunities to attract their ideal client if they put these marketing myths aside and create and execute a practical marketing plan that will work for their business.
+Small businesses have many opportunities to attract their ideal client.
+It’s time to put these marketing myths aside and execute a practical marketing plan that will work for their business.

 Myth 1: My target market is older, therefore social media won’t work

 Maybe baby boomers once were not Internet savvy, but Baby boomers feel that social media has had a positive effect on their lives.
 According to a Pew Research Center 2021 study, those aged 50-64 actually use Facebook more than the age groups just above or below them.
 Don’t miss out on the opportunity to connect and build relationships with those who just may be waiting to find your business through social media.

 Myth 2: A mobile website isn’t necessary for small businesses

 If your website doesn’t support a mobile visitor, you will lose many opportunities to be seen by your ideal client.
 With Google basing the search results on its mobile index, a mobile responsive website and in general, mobile marketing is very important to small businesses, especially for businesses with a physical location.

 Responsive websites enable small businesses to deploy one website that responds to all devices, whether your visitor is on a browser, smartphone or tablet.
 This lowers your cost because you don’t need two websites and creates a better user experience for all users.